obstudio/TouhouKeireikaku/README.md

 Acknowledgements:

-	I shall first appreciate the persons below for they have made considerable and significant contribution to this project:
+The persons listed below are appreciated who have made considerable and significant contributions to this project:<br>
 	Mogara - The author of QSanguosha.
-The world was activated due to his effort.
+The world was activated due to his effort.<br>
-		Iwtmusou - The author of TouhouKill, on which this program is based. jjyyxx - This program would never be completed but for his technical support.
+	Iwtmusou - The author of TouhouKill, on which this program is based.<br>
+	jjyyxx - This program would never be completed but for his technical support.<br>

-	I shall also express my appreciation to the persons below, who have helped me a lot in tieba when I had some trouble with my codes:
+The persons listed below are appreciated who have helped me a lot with my coding problems in Tieba:<br>
-		独孤安河
-		youko1316
-		myetyet
-		Yajin°
-		xtfnfhvzzv
-		czb0598
-		doublebit
+	独孤安河<br>
+	youko1316<br>
+	myetyet<br>
+	Yajin°<br>
+	xtfnfhvzzv<br>
+	czb0598<br>
+	doublebit<br>

-	Finally, I shall express my gratitude and apology to the illustrators of the raw images of the generals and cards, whose names are presented in illustrators.xlsx.
-Due to the lack of illustrators in my team, I had to pick the pictures from Pixiv without their authors' permission.
-I would like to apologize again for arbitrarily using your works in my program, and I would like to claim again that this program will never be used for commercial purpose.
+What is more, we shall express my gratitude and apology to the illustrators of the raw images of the generals and cards, whose names are presented in illustrators.xlsx.
+Since we do not have a single illustrator in our studio, we have to pick the pictures from Pixiv and some other websites without being authorized.
+We are sorry for arbitrarily using those illustrators' works in this program, and we promise that this program is never to be used for commercial purposes.